-Date: 04/17/2024 Signature Date:Date: Name Nocy Flores Chair Authorized Representative of Applicant AFFIRMATION OF A PPLICANT'S ATTORNEY For (Name of Applicant): Heartland Regional Transportation on Planning Organization An the surdenies of America, Continues about a second and in- Assurances as indicated on the foregoing pages.
-I further at Assurances have been legally made and constitute legal and ffirm that, in my opinion, the Certifications and under state, local, or tribal government law, as applicable, the Assurances as indicated on the foregoing pages.
-I further all Assurances have been legally made and constitute legal and I further affirm that, to the best of my knowledge, there is might adversely affect the validity of these Certifications at assisted Award. to make and comply with the Certifications and ffirm that, in my opinion, the Certifications and d binding obligations on it. no legislation or litigation pending or imminent that and Assurances, or of the performance of its FTA under state, local, or tribal government law, as applicable, the Assurances as indicated on the foregoing pages.
-I further at Assurances have been legally made and constitute legal and I further affirm that, to the best of my knowledge, there is a might adversely affect the validity of these Certifications as to make and comply with the Certifications and ffirm that, in my opinion, the Certifications and d binding obligations on it. no legislation or litigation pending or imminent that
+Date: 04/17/2024 Signature Date:D4/1//2024 Name Nocy Flores Chair Authorized Representative of Applicant AFFIRMATION OF A APPLICANT'S ATTORNEY For (Name of Applicant): Heartland Regional Transportat ion Planning Organization As the undersigned Attorney for the above-named Applica and I heroby affirm to the Applicant that it has authority under state, local, or tribal government law, as applicable, Assurances as indicated on the foregoing pages.
+I further a Assurances have been legally made and constitute legal and to make and comply with the Certifications and affirm that, in my opinion, the Certifications and under state, local, or tribal government law, as applicable, Assurances as indicated on the foregoing pages.
+I further a Assurances have been legally made and constitute legal and I further affirm that, to the best of my knowledge, there is might adversely affect the validity of these Certifications a assisted Award. to make and comply with the Certifications and affirm that, in my opinion, the Certifications and additional binding obligations on it. no legislation or litigation pending or imminent that and Assurances, or of the performance of its FTA under state, local, or tribal government law, as applicable, Assurances as indicated on the foregoing pages.
+I further a Assurances have been legally made and constitute legal and I further affirm that, to the best of my knowledge, there is might adversely affect the validity of these Certifications a to make and comply with the Certifications and affirm that, in my opinion, the Certifications and ad binding obligations on it. no legislation or litigation pending or imminent that